 You experience intense visions and hallucinations — some of which can be terrifying at times.
 Bad trips are much more common at this high dose, which is why it’s important that you have experience with using these mushrooms before even attempting this dose.
 The intensity of visions can become similar to drugs like DMT or ayahuasca at this dose.

 The total duration of effects will be slightly longer when using high doses compared to standard psychoactive doses.
 The average duration of effects for this dose is around 7 hours.

 There are many different ways to use magic mushrooms.
 The most common method is to simply eat a few of the dried mushrooms directly, but you can also make mushroom tea, make them into mushroom chocolates, or diffuse them into honey.

 Here are seven methods for consuming magic mushrooms:

 This is the most common method of using mushrooms around the world.
-You can eat both the fresh or dried mushrooms directly.
+You can eat both fresh and dried mushrooms directly.

 I’m going to be completely honest — magic mushrooms don’t taste great.
 Fresh mushrooms are a little bit better, but not by much.
 The easiest way to use them is to just knock them back and follow up with some sort of chase to mask the taste (if needed).

 Some people will add their shrooms to food to mask the flavor.
 Some effective meals for this are pizza or pasta.

 The only rule here is that you should never heat the mushrooms in any way.
 Heat will destroy the psilocybin and remove its psychoactive effects.
 Always add the mushrooms at the very end if you’re trying to mask them in food.

 Before you start digging into your bag of mushrooms, it’s important to weigh out the correct dose using a scale.
 This is an important step to ensure you’re using the right dose each time and avoid the risk of taking too much.